LaggedSoda/run-guit-public/README.md

 ## Current State
-run-guit must be run in the terminal using "sudo ./run-guit" The program is able to list all services in /etc/sv
+The program is able to list all services in /etc/sv
 It can stop and start services that are detected as "Running" or "Stopped".
 Stopping a tty service does update to "Stopped", but bluetoothd does not when disabled (visual bug).
 Stopping dbus causes desktop environment to vanish (as expected)
-If run without sudo, all services have a status of "Unknown"
+If the program is run without sudo, all services have a status of "Unknown"